 For example, climate activists urge investors to stop financing coal and other fossil-fuel companies, as well as sectors that have a high carbon footprint.
 Some investors are also rethinking their investments in firearms, tobacco, and alcohol, despite their profitability.
 Even faith-based groups are refraining from investing in companies that do not align with their religious doctrines, which ultimately paved the way for faith funds to emerge.

 With an increasing focus on social consciousness, SRI will also continue to grow.
-In the Philippines alone, there has been an increase in impact investing activity since 2014, according to the GIIN.
+In the Philippines alone, according to the GIIN, there has been an increase in impact investing activity since 2014.
 Additionally, SRI assets under management (AUM) in the United States grew by 38% from 2016 to 2018.

 This is the fourth article in our series on impact investing.
 In the next instalment, we will explore the different kinds of impact investing happening today.